nicklockwood/SwiftFormat/README.md

 What is this?
 ----------------

-SwiftFormat is a code library and command-line tool for reformatting swift code.
+SwiftFormat is a code library and command-line tool for reformatting swift code on macOS or Linux.

-It applies a set of rules to the formatting and space around the code, leaving the behavior intact.
+SwiftFormat goes above and beyond what you might expect from a code formatter.
+In addition to adjusting white space it can insert or remove implicit `self`, remove redundant parentheses, and correct many other deviations from the standard Swift idioms.

 Why would I want to do that?
 -----------------------------

 Many programmers have a preferred style for formatting their code, and others seem entirely blind to the existing formatting conventions of a project (to the enragement of their colleagues).

-When collaborating on a project, it can be helpful to agree on a common coding style, but enforcing that manually is tedious and error-prone, and can lead to bad feeling if some participants take it more seriously than others.
+When collaborating on a project, it can be helpful to agree on a common coding style, but enforcing that manually is tedious and error-prone, and can lead to arguments if some participants take it more seriously than others.

-Having a tool to automatically enforce a common style eliminates those issues, and lets you focus on the *operation* of the code, not its presentation.
+Having a tool to automatically enforce a common style eliminates those issues, and lets you focus on the behavior of the code, not its presentation.

 How do I install it?